Early History of Carnamah

 the district.
 Railway workers were stationed at Carnamah, including

 a railway stationmaster, fettlers and a ganger.
-In 1907 Louis P.
+From 1901 brothers

 the joint proprietors of